What to Wear in Chicago: A Visitor’s Guide For Every Season

 - Always wear comfortable walking shoes when touring Chicago.
 Opt for good support over fashion.

-- Bring a trendy backpack or cross-body bag that can fit your wallet, snacks, water bottles, and your layers (when you need to take them off, i.e. inside of a restaurant or attraction).
+- Bring a trendy backpack or cross-body bag that can fit your wallet, snacks, water bottles, and your layers (when you need to take them off, i.e. inside a restaurant or attraction).

 What to Wear in Chicago in Spring